 Marketers must also realize that more and more consumers are shifting to the dark web.
 This will spell doom for their predictable marketing strategies.
 They will not be able to get customer information and will not know how to target them.
 Analytics will not be accurate with more consumers using the Tor browser and other hidden networks.

 10. Awareness of Popular Desires

 Tor is now widely available to consumers who want to hide beneath the radar.
-Users are able to find new ways of hiding their identity.
+Users are able to find new ways of hiding their identities.
 Marketers must realize that they will become more and more disconnected while trying to sell to consumers.
 They must realize that consumers will protect their information and their intentions and start choosing products more freely, without the interference and influence of marketers.

 The message to marketers is that they have to be aware of popular desires.
-They must focus their attention on the important 4 Ps—the product, the price, the place and the promotion.
+They must focus their attention on the important 4 Ps—the product, the price, the place, and the promotion.
 They have to make their focus and strategy simpler and focus on the needs of customers.

 The chasm between marketers and consumers is widening, and marketers must up their act before it reaches a divorce.

 The final message is that marketers have a lot to gain by analyzing the dark web and making themselves familiar with its demographics, along with the novel and breaking technologies and innovations being debuted on the dark web.